> Grocers’ Warehouse / Bridgewater Tunnel 📍

 Boats would enter the tunnel from the Bridgewater Canal through the Grocers’ Warehouse, which is partly reconstructed on Castle Street.
 A hoist powered by the River Medlock allowed coal to be lifted to the level of Castle Street such that it didn’t have to be taken up the hill from canal level.

-Excavations in 2007 discovered a vertical shaft from this tunnel between Liverpool Road and Bridgewater Street.
+Excavations in 2007 discovered a vertical shaft (marked on the map) from this tunnel between Liverpool Road and Bridgewater Street.
 Underground Manchester (Warrender, 2007:60) suggests this was used to haul coal into a warehouse.
 Part 3 of Adshead’s 1850 illustrated map of St John’s Ward shown here shows the tunnel finishing at the Grocers’ Company’s yard and stables on Bridgewater Street.

 You can see photos from Ojay on Northwest Exploration of the first part of the tunnel, entering from the reconstructed warehouse in Castlefield basin.
 There is an excellent investigation into the history of the tunnel and the associated warehouse, with photos from inside, maps and drawings in The Grocers’ Warehouse, Castlefield: the First True Canal Warehouse? by Michael Nevell from the University of Salford’s Archeology department.